 - 1. Take the processor out of its anti-static packaging.
 Hold the processor by its edges, or its heatsink and avoid touching the edge connector. - ♦ The upgrade processor and the socket are keyed to ensure that the processor is installed in the correct orientation.
 It will only fit into the socket one way. - 2.
 Slide the processor into the vertical guides and down into the socket, making sure that it is correctly aligned and that you do not bend or otherwise damage the supports.
 Do not use excessive force. - 3.
 Apply just enough pressure to overcome the resistance offered by the socket.
 Ensure that the retaining pins snap into the sockets on the end supports. - 4.
+(Processor 2 socket only).
 Refit the heatsink support, making sure that it is correctly and fully seated on the pins.
 It should snap into place. - ♦ This bracket may not be fitted with some heatsink designs, or may not be needed with the new processor. - 5.
 The upgrade or overdrive processor may have its own cooling fan built into the heatsink.
-This will have a power lead that will need to be connected to the processor fan power (marked '3' on the motherboard diagram, see installation guide). - ♦ If the fan has only a two-pin connection, ensure it is connected to pins 1 and 2. - 6.
-Now adjust the processor multiplier speed jumpers on the motherboard (see installation guide) in conjunction with the new processor's data sheet.
+This will have a power lead that will need to be connected to the processor fan power (Installation guide reference 2 for processor 1 and reference 4 for processor 2).

+\diamond If the fan has only a two-pin connection, ensure it is connected to pins 1 and 2.

+6. Now adjust the processor multiplier speed jumpers on the motherboard (Installation guide reference J1-4) in conjunction with the new processor's data sheet.